-Getting into an information technology (IT) career is an exciting choice because of the numerous paths you can take and roles you can fulfill.
-Progressing in an IT career can take you many different places, and your progression may not look like anyone else’s.
+Getting into information technology (IT) career is an exciting choice because of the numerous paths you can take and roles you can fulfill.
+Progressing in an IT career can take you to many different places, and your progression may not look like anyone else’s.
 If you are looking to advance in this industry, IT project management is an area you should consider.

 Being an IT project manager requires that you have technical skills as well as traditional business acumen, a combination that allows you to keep critical IT initiatives on track.
 If this sounds intriguing to you, take a closer look at what an IT project manager is, what they do, and why it’s a solid career path, especially in the metropolitan Washington, DC area.

 What is an IT Project Manager?